ScooloV/bbpedia/docs/matched_play/guide.md

 ![](../media/matched_play/image40.jpeg)

 **Blood Bowl is incredibly popular here, at its ancestral home of Warhammer World.
-In fact it\'s hard to walk through the gaming hall, or Bugman's Bar. without witnessing at least one game of Blood Bowl kicking off!
+In fact it's hard to walk through the gaming hall, or Bugman's Bar. without witnessing at least one game of Blood Bowl kicking off!
 Throughout**

-**the year, excited coaches flock to Nottingham, UK, from all corners of the world in order to participate in events and gaming weekends in Warhammer World\'s hallowed halls - and visit the illustrious Bugman's Bar, of course!**
+**the year, excited coaches flock to Nottingham, UK, from all corners of the world in order to participate in events and gaming weekends in Warhammer World's hallowed halls - and visit the illustrious Bugman's Bar, of course!**

 ![](../media/matched_play/image41.jpeg)